sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

     <td>(2.6) Approach to IT Capacity planning</td>
     <td>
 2.6.1 Summary<br>
-With moving towards a more agile method of working, that is to have Product Owners and Development teams communicating directly and allowed to make changes to their IT Products, how will IITB manage its IT capacity planning?<br>
+With moving towards a more agile method of working, that is to have Product Owners and Development teams communicate directly and allowed to make changes to their IT Products, how will IITB manage its IT capacity planning?<br>
 <Br>
 2.6.2 Raised by stakeholder(s)<br>
 - BPMO<br>